rpmuller/ePubs/WP1.md

 > But at the last, they[^32] appear among mortal men as prophets,
 > song-writers, physicians, and princes; and thence they rise up as
-> gods exalted in honour, sharing the hearth of the other gods and the
+> gods exalted in honor, sharing the hearth of the other gods and the
 > same table, free from human woes, safe from destiny, and incapable
 > of hurt.